Akshat005Chaudhary/AkshatSinghChaudhary/My_Docs.md

 ---

 14. Note that inline editing is blocked on live website with netlify so i can't make changes in the live production website.
 Instead what im gonna do to make changes in the website.
 Come to the root terminal of the repo.
 Run `npm run dev`.
 Go to `http://localhost:4321/admin/index.html` and make the changes there.
 After making the changes run `npm run build` to deploy the changes to netlify.
 After this dist/ gets updated so now just commit and push the changes to github which will be detected by netlify and it will deploy the changes to the live website.

+---

+15. I'm using buttondown for newsletter subscription.